unikraft/docs/content/en/community/hackathons/sessions/complex-applications/content/Work-Items_01.-SQLite-(Tutorial).md

 (random(), cast(random() as text));
 ```

-Up next, create a folder in the application folder called `sqlite_files` and write the above script into a file.
+Up next, create a folder in the application folder called `sqlite_files/` and write the above script into a file.
-When you run the application, you can specify the path of the newly created folder to the `qemu-guest` as following:
+When you run the application, you can specify the path of the newly created folder to the `qemu-guest` script as following:

 ```console
 $ ./qemu-guest -k ./build/app-sqlite_kvm-x86_64 \